d-m-3/flask-sqlite-example-for-replit/README.md

 - Edit existing users.
 - Delete users.

-Designed as an educational project for students at **Gymnase de Bienne**, it demonstrates the basics of backend programming with Python, Flask, and SQLite.
+Designed as an educational project for students at *Gymnase de Bienne*, it demonstrates the basics of **backend web programming** with Python, Flask, and SQLite.

 ---